 In a situation like this, we should follow a more balanced approach.
 Now that the test kits are becoming cheap and easily available, we should do more testing.
 People above a certain age and with comorbidities must be extensively checked and isolated.
-Younger population who do not have comorbidities, can be left a little more free, after the lockdown is over.
+A younger population who do not have comorbidities can be left a little more free after the lockdown is over.
 In a country like India, it is quite difficult to have a complete lockdown for long periods because social unrest will increase.

 Right now, the government’s actions have been positive and this will also lead our government to develop a basic infrastructure to deal with epidemics like this in the long term.